 Tying Shows, Seasons, and Episodes Together

 TV episodes are aired during one season of a particular TV show.
 A mini-series is made up of individual episodes.
 An extra can provide a preview or behind-the-scenes information about a movie.
-A TV special might be related to a TV show, but be outside of that show's normal sequence.

 The CDF provides elements that enable you to make those connections.
 When a Fire TV user browses to a TV show and sees the show organized by seasons with each episode shown sequentially in its season, that is the result of these elements.